opena11y/fae/README.md

 * The rules support not only accessibility, but also usable web design for people with disabilities.
 * The rules support accessible and usable design by enforcing the accessible coding practices and techniques of the Accessible Rich Internet Application (ARIA) 1.0 and W3C HTML5 specifications.

+## Apache 2.0 License
+FAE may be used and distributed based on the terms and conditions of the [http://www.apache.org/licenses/LICENSE-2.0 Apache License Version 2.0].

 ## Server requirements